Constraining Non-minimal Dark Sector Scenarios with the COHERENT Neutrino Scattering Data: Statistical Analysis

 where $\sigma_\alpha$ and $\sigma_\beta$ are the fractional uncertainty of $\alpha$ and $\beta$, corresponding to 1-sigma variation.
 The pull term in the above form is observed to lead to unphysical results around its limiting values.
 This behavior is also noted in \cite{Denton:2020hop} and instead, an asymmetric pull term of the form

 is suggested to use.
 For completeness, we use both forms of the pull terms in the $\chi^2$ calculation and comment on their effect.

-Even though the scattering data are obtained in a multi-binned detector, the earlier analyses provided by the COHERENT Collaboration combined all events in a single bin \cite{COHERENT:2017ipa} for CsI 2017 and LAr data.
-Later it is suggested to adopt rather a multi-bin analysis and indeed in the latest study by the COHERENT Collaboration more than one multi-bin options have been performed.
+Even though the scattering data are obtained in a multibinned detector, the earlier analyses provided by the COHERENT Collaboration combined all events in a single bin \cite{COHERENT:2017ipa} for CsI 2017 and LAr data.
+Later it is suggested to adopt rather a multibin analysis and indeed in the latest study by the COHERENT Collaboration more than one multibin options have been performed.
 The $\chi ^2$ function for the single bin analysis can be obtained from Eqn.~(\ref{chi2mb}) by simply using the total number of events for the signal and the background.